 Amanda is initially suspicious of them and is surprised that they could own a home such as this one.
 But it turns out George and Ruth are a wealthy and highly educated couple.
 Their main home is in the Upper East Side of Manhattan, but they drove back to their vacation home to wait out the blackout.
 It's arranged that they will stay in the in-law unit in the basement until things get sorted.
 At the house, the wi-fi is out, along with the landline, TV and cell service.
 But they have power.
 Amanda also catches a news alert on her phone confirming a large-scale blackout across the east coast.

 The next morning, Rose notices a herd of a few dozen deer outside (what she doesn't see is that there are actually thousands of them).
 Clay heads to town to assess the situation, but gets lost.
 He runs into a scared woman, but she only speaks Spanish and so he leaves her.
 Meanwhile, Rose and Archie go exploring in the woods.
 They find a shack and a house in a clearing, and Archie gets bitten by a tick.
 Then, a thunderous noise is heard, loud enough to crack the glass on some doors, which scares everyone.
 (Unknown to them, not too far away, the deer are scared and trampling everything in their wake.)
-Clay eventually finds his way home, but doesn't mentioned getting lost or the woman.
+Clay eventually finds his way home, but doesn't mention getting lost or the woman.

 The adults try to prepare for an extended blackout, filling a tub with water in case the water stops running and checking on the food stores.
 But soon, Archie is sick with a fever.
 Amanda and Clay decide they need to leave to get him to a doctor the next morning.
 That night, a flock of wild flamingos appear on the lawn.
 Then, a few more loud noises sound out, breaking more glass and scaring them all.
 Amanda starts to think it would be better to stay here, where they have power, food and water, but in the morning a number of Archie's teeth have fallen out.
 They all also notice that Rose is missing.